-Top 5 Deals on Services and Resources For Creating Band Merchandise
+Top 5 Deals on Services & Resources For Creating Band Merchandise

 One of the best ways musicians today can increase their revenue is by making a high-profit margin when they sell their band merchandise.
 Band merchandise has a greater impact on audiences aside from increased profits, though.